josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/📚_Narrative_Management/🦩_from_disability_to_trans_panic_the_reusable_script.md

 4. *Access must be restricted “temporarily”*
 5. *Harm caused by restriction is minimised or denied*

 This structure appears across disability, mental health, and trans healthcare debates with striking consistency.

 ---

-### 2. Diagnosis as the pressure point
+## 🩻 Diagnosis As The Pressure Point
 Diagnosis is the weak joint the script exploits.

 Because diagnosis involves: